 Previous declines will put the next insurer on alert.

 Because even if the new insurer wants to offer you cover, they’ll doubt themselves due to the previous decline.

 This will make it more difficult for you to get cover.

-The trick is to avoid a decline by only applying to the company that is most likely to approve your policy.
+The trick is to avoid a decline by first applying to the most likely company to approve your policy.

 lion.ie | making life insurance easier